Recent Posts

 Whether you are a marine electronics professional or a boat owner, Advanced Marine Electrics and Electronics Troubleshooting helps you understand the new, more powerful methods of troubleshooting marine electrical and electronic systems.

-A modern boat’s sophisticated installations and networked electronics can stretch the traditional diagnostic methods based on trouble lights and multimeters past their useful limits.
+A modern boat’s sophisticated installations and networked electronics can extend the usefulness of traditional diagnostic methods based on trouble lights and multimeters.

 This book will show you how to: